 Unusually for a Murder, She Wrote episode, there are a lot of actors who only make a single appearance on the show.

 Kabir Bedi has a major role in the episode as Vikram Singh, the cultural attache from the Indian embassy, sent to convince Richard to sell him the ruby.
 Bedi is a prolific Bollywood actor.

 I thought it would be fun to make note of the actors who played Seth’s family members.
 There’s Richard Bradford (left) playing Seth’s brother Richard; Jane Windsor (center) playing Richard’s new wife Alice; and Jane Badler (right) playing Richard’s daughter Carolyn.

 Aside from learning about Seth’s brother, we also learn more about Seth’s life in general and the fact that eventually he married a woman named Ruth and settled in Cabot Cove.

+The premise of this episode recalls the premise of the classic detective novel The Moonstone by Wilkie Collins.
 One curious thing about this episode is the Indiana Jones-esque introduction.
 Around the same time that this episode aired, there was a similarly inspired episode of Magnum, P.I. titled “Legend of the Lost Art”, in which Kabir Bedi also had a major role.
 It’s curious to me that there should be so many similar stories on TV at the time since it had been 4 years since the Indiana Jones sequel, and the third movie in the series wasn’t due to come out for another year.

 Finally, one of the funniest motifs in this episode involved the fact that the police lieutenant was under the impression that Jessica was a government agent!